Spiritual lessons from amateur radio

 Carlos and his wife had driven from Tennessee to be in the evening service.
 We'd never had an eyeball QSO.
 Still, through the NARF nets, we'd become good friends.
 When he came over that Sunday afternoon, I was glad to put a face with the voice.

 I know Carlos was blind.
-That Sunday afternoon, we talked about many things, including how he lost his sight.
+That Sunday afternoon, we discussed many things, including how he lost sight.
 As we talked, I sensed that, while he didn't have physical sight, he had sharp spiritual eyes.

 Being blind spiritually is the worst type of sight defect, isn't it?
 Isaiah spoke of spiritual blindness when he said: "The eyes of those who see will no longer be closed" (Isaiah 32:3)